Most Important Questions to Monitor Safety Performance in SMS

 Being able to generate reports for monitored risk controls with both positive and negative associations is the best way to monitor the effectiveness of safety control measures.
 What this report shows, is:

-When you have controls that have many negative associations, you know it’s time to update it.
-Recommended action is to start a "Management of Change" process to analyze the control and to generate a list of alternatives.
+When you have controls that have many negative associations, you know it’s time to update them.
+The recommended action is to start a "Management of Change" process to analyze the control and to generate a list of alternatives.
 In short, you are back to the safety risk management side of the SMS (the design side).

 10 – Safety Policy Items Review Date